U4HELPP/scMergeMe/docs/index.md

 # scMergeMe: A Single-Cell RNA-Seq Data Merger App

 **Author:** Amy Olex

-**Date:** June 2025
+**Date:** April 8, 2026

-**Collaboration Statement:** This application was designed in collaboration with large language models to assist in bioinformatics software engineering tasks.
+**Generative AI Statement:** This application was designed in collaboration with large language models (Gemini Pro 2025 and Claude Opus 4.6) to assist in bioinformatics software engineering tasks.

 ---